-Complainant alleges the Subject Judge had a "political bias," made a "partisan attempt to impede" an investigation into the plaintiff, used her office to obtain special treatment for the plaintiff, violated her oath of office, and may have engaged in obstruction of justice.
-Complainant contends that the Subject Judge's order appointing the special master and temporarily enjoining the government from reviewing and using seized materials was "unprecedented" and "so legally dubious," he states that "numerous legal specialists" noted the decision showed "'unusual solicitude'" to the plaintiff, and he cites statements from three law professors otherwise criticizing the decision.
+Complainant alleges the Subject Judge had a "political bias," made a "partisan attempt to impede" an investigation into the plaintiff, violated her oath of office, and may have engaged in obstruction of justice.
+Complainant contends that the Subject Judge's order appointing the special master and temporarily enjoining the government from reviewing and using seized materials was "unprecedented" and "so legally dubious" that "numerous legal specialists" noted the decision showed "'unusual solicitude'" to the plaintiff, and he cites statements from three law professors otherwise criticizing the decision.
 Complainant also states that the Subject Judge "[u]nusually" entered a tentative order before the government had an opportunity to respond.